 At the end of the wire, add some spacer beads to cover the rest of the wire.
 Leave a couple of inches of space at the end.
 Attach the beads to your curtain rings or key rings by coiling the tail end of the wire around the rings.

 Lastly, hang your decorative wall hook or damage-free 3M Command hook where you want the tiebacks to rest.
 Gather your curtains to your liking, and hook the ring on your wall hook to complete the look.

 Hanging curtains is effortless with Kwik-Hang, and no precise measurements are needed.
 Just position the brackets and holdbacks to your window frame, tap into place with a hammer and hang your curtains.
 That’s it!

 Kwik-Hang brackets are available in 5/8 or 1-inch widths and a wide variety of colors to match your curtain rods, DIY tiebacks or home decor style.
-Add our damage-free holdbacks to complete your curtain setup in one swoop.
+Add our DIY easy-install damage-free holdbacks to complete your curtain setup in one swoop.

 Try Kwik-Hang today!